IntegerLimit/horizon-edex-theme-no-reverse/README.md

 Horizon also has a `-full` variant with no on-screen keyboard and a larger terminal: `horizon-full`.
 Screenshots below.

-*Note: In this theme, the visual order of terminal tabs is reversed, and the memory monitor emphasizes free memory slots instead of used ones.*
+*Note: In this theme, the visual order of terminal tabs is reversed (unless using `no-shell-reversed` version), and the memory monitor emphasizes free memory slots instead of used ones.*